junnis111/swag-labs-playwright/README.md

 - **Test Documentation Section Added** 📑
 - **Direct links to Test Plan, Test Cases, and Bug Report**
 - **Clear instructions on how to access test documents**

-Would you like me to format your **test cases and bug report for better readability in GitHub**? 🚀😊